sdthaker/Backend-Projects/Become a Node.js Developer/Express-Essential-Training/README.md

 # Express Essential Training

-I learnt how to get started with Express.js.
+I learnt how to get started with Express.
 Learnt how to build an application with the Express application generator.
 Worked with essential routing concepts, including middlewares, and dived into a few advanced topics, including how to debug an Express application and use Express behind a proxy.

 ## Learning objectives
 * Creating a basic data endpoint